tplobo-fusion/IDM2BIBLATEX/README.md

 }
 ```

-Tested with Google Chrome and Epiphany (GNOME) under Ubuntu 13.10.
+Tested with Mozilla Firefox 108.0.2 under macOS Ventura 13.1.

 --------------------------------------------------------

-If you like this tool, please consider to upvote my answer on tex.stackexchange.com: https://tex.stackexchange.com/a/170689/48366
+If you like this tool, please consider to upvote @dmstern 's original answer on tex.stackexchange.com: https://tex.stackexchange.com/a/170689/48366

 --------------------------------------------------------